Feb 2026 · Issue

 Hyun

 I watch them from behind — school uniforms, oversized bags, a line of small backs moving forward.
 Min, my dependable compass — always out front, clearing the path without complaint.
-Hyun, my tender-hearted one — holding her little sister's hand, matching her pace so no one falls behind.
-Jin, my smallest hero — tucks her fears quietly into that little heart, eyes forward, never looks back.
+Hyun, my tender-hearted one — holding her little sister's hand, so no one falls behind.
+Jin, my smallest hero — tucks her fears quietly into little heart, eyes forward, never looks back.
 I walk behind them, at a distance.
 Children only find their own way when their parents learn to step back.

 First Day